How to Find Rent to Rent Properties UK: A Step-by-Step Guide

 Rent-to-rent must comply with specific legal requirements.

 You need written permission from the landlord to sublet their property.
+Most standard AST agreements prohibit subletting without consent, so always check the original tenancy terms before proceeding.

 Essential legal steps include:

-• Obtaining landlord’s written consent
+• Obtaining the landlord’s written consent to sublet

-• Following deposit protection rules
+• Following deposit protection rules for all sub-tenants

-• Meeting safety regulations
+• Meeting all safety regulations including gas, electrical, and fire safety

-Fire safety, gas certificates, and electrical inspections are your responsibility.
+You must protect tenant deposits in an approved scheme.
+Fire safety, gas certificates, and electrical inspections are your responsibility as the operator.

+Always use proper contracts with your tenants.
 This protects your rights and creates clear obligations for all parties.

 Step-By-Step Property Search Process